 Good opportunities have always lured the youth to migrate to bigger cities with big dreams in their eyes.
 However, very few succeed in achieving it.
 What happens to those who don’t?
 Do they really give up or keep trying?
 What happens to them?

 My book, Shamsuddin’s Grave, talks about those with shattered dreams.
 How they still go on and achieve what they always wanted, maybe after a long struggle.
-I read an article in Times of India that mentioned about the consequences of urbanizations.
+I read an article in the Times of India that mentioned the consequences of urbanizations.
 My initial thought about the book is inspired by that.
-Then I started on my research on youth migration and zeroed down to my homeland in the Northeast India which witnesses the heavy migration of youth from both rural and urban background to all the big cities of the country every year.
+Then I started on my research on youth migration and zeroed down to my homeland in Northeast India which witnesses the heavy migration of youth from both rural and urban background to all the big cities of the country every year.
 Eventually, the factors leading to this were deciphered and when I continued with the research I finally reached the conclusion that has remained under wraps for so many years.

 Thank you, Paromita.
 All the best for your future endeavours.
 Your book will spread awareness and help change the situation.